OpenSwitchNOS/openswitch-ops/docs/cli_infra_cli.md

  abc                            hostname $1
 ```

-##Audit framwork
+##Audit framework

-The audit framework is used to create audit events for tracking configuaration changes made by users to switch.
+The audit framework is used to create audit events for tracking configuration changes made by users to switch.
 When users execute CLI configuration commands, the audit events are logged in the file: **/var/log/audit/audit.log**.

 ####Example
 ```